GeyserMC/GeyserWiki/_docs/geyser/geyser-command-line-arguments-and-system-properties.md

 Geyser offers a few command line arguments/system properties to allow you to configure Geyser without editing the config files.
 Additionally, you can suppress some warnings that may be printed to the console.

-### Configuration
+### Configuration system properties
-You can set Geyser to bind to a specific address and port by using the following command line arguments. <br>
+You can set Geyser to automatically bind to a specific address and port by using the following command line arguments. <br>
+This is primarily aimed at server hosting providers to automatically configure servers for users.

 <div class="alert alert-info" role="alert">
 	Note: the Geyser specific properties are prioritized over the plugin properties!